Selective Neuron Amplification in Transformer Language Models: Introduction

-Across our experiments, baseline confidence consistently proved more predictive of SNA outcomes than task type or difficulty.
-We formalize this into a three-zone view of model behavior.
-Below a baseline of 0.07 (Zone 1), amplification yields substantial gains, averaging 27.85\% and reaching as high as 70.3\% in favorable configurations.
-The 0.07--0.10 range (Zone 2) is less well-behaved; results there seem to depend heavily on circuit localization quality.
-Above 0.10, gains rarely exceed 7\%, a ceiling that appears structural rather than task-specific.
+Baseline confidence predicts SNA outcomes better than task type or difficulty.
+Zone 1 (baseline below 0.07) yields mean improvement of 27.85\%, reaching 70.3\% in favorable configurations.
+Zone 2 (0.07 to 0.10) is unstable and sensitive to circuit localization.
+Zone 3 (above 0.10) rarely exceeds 7\%, a ceiling that appears structural. \item A Predictive Three-Factor Framework.